hypo69/hypo/pytest/gemini - set 4/en/src/endpoints/advertisement/facebook/facebook_fields.md

 **Explanation and Improvements:**

 * **Mocking:** The code now effectively mocks `gs.path.src`, `j_loads`, and the logger.
 This isolates the tests from the external dependencies and allows precise control over input values.
-* **Error Handling:** The tests now include a case where `j_loads` raises a `FileNotFoundError`, demonstrating proper exception handling.
+* **Error Handling:** The tests now include a case where `j_loads` raises a `FileNotFoundError`, demonStarting proper exception handling.
 Crucially, it now also checks the case where the loaded JSON is an empty dictionary.
 * **Clearer Test Cases:** Test names are more descriptive (e.g., `test_facebook_fields_payload`).
 * **Complete Coverage:** The tests now cover both valid and invalid input scenarios for the `_payload` method, including cases where `j_loads` returns an empty dictionary and cases where `j_loads` raises exceptions.
 * **`monkeypatch`:** The test now uses `monkeypatch` to mock `gs.path`, ensuring the `src` directory is correctly passed in and the test runs.